cloudant-labs/emilio/README.md

 * 250 whitespace after {
 * 251 whitespace before }

+* 301 more than two blank lines at module level

 * 501 line longer than 80 characters

 * 901 Unscanable source